Blog · By The Packaging Vista Team · June 20, 2026

 The claims you cannot make

 The fastest way to draw an FDA warning letter is a health claim.
 Labels and packaging must not state or imply that a product diagnoses, treats, cures, or prevents any disease.
 Keep the copy descriptive and avoid medical language – this is true even when customer demand pushes you toward bolder claims.
+Vague wellness terms are also risky when they edge toward implying a medical benefit, so it pays to keep your packaging copy conservative and let lab results and product quality do the talking.

 Certificates of Analysis and QR codes

 A Certificate of Analysis (COA) is third-party lab testing that verifies cannabinoid content and screens for contaminants.
 You typically do not print the full report on the box; instead, add a scannable QR code or short link to the current COA.
 Both regulators and customers increasingly expect this, so design the layout to keep the code legible rather than crowded out.
+For more on how scannable codes work on packaging, see our QR codes on packaging guide.

 State-by-state variation

 Cannabis (THC) products and many hemp products face additional, state-specific rules – required warning symbols, font sizes, and packaging formats.
 Always confirm the current requirements in every state you ship to, and design the label to the strictest of them.
+Designing once to the strictest standard you face is usually cheaper than running different artwork per state, and it future-proofs you as rules tighten.
+For products that require it, pair your label with a compliant structure from our child-resistant packaging guide.

 This article is general information, not legal advice.
 Verify current FDA guidance and your state’s rules before you print.